mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/marathon-parameters/index.md

 ---
+layout: layout.pug
-post_title: Marathon Configuration Reference
+title: Marathon Configuration Reference
-menu_order: 000
+menuWeight: 000
 ---

 This topic provides all available properties for Marathon application definitions and an [example JSON file with all properties shown](#example).